Frequently Asked Questions

 -

-The pharmacies we utilize have confirmed:
+The pharmacies we work with have verified that they:

 -